Trotskyist “Permanent Revolution” is Counter-revolution

 Contrast “Permanent Revolution” with the strategy of Global People’s War.
 With the Global People’s War strategy of the Leading Light, the masses in the Proletarian World (the Third World) build the New Power.
 The New Power expands to deepens its roots, creating a “state in miniature”.
 The New Power of the Leading Light in command in the poorest places across Asia, Africa, and Latin America will gain the confidence of the masses, and their confidence in the old powers will wane.

 The determination of the masses to defend the New Power institutions that serve them will pave the way to the next wave of People’s Wars.
 These People’s Wars will reinforce one another, and become a global tidal wave to sweep away the old powers and expand the New Socialism of the Leading Light all over the planet.
 The final phase of this Global People’s War will encircle and conquer the citadels of the Bourgeois World (the First World).
 The Global People’s War strategy of the Leading Light Communists turns the counter-revolutionary Trotskyist strategy of “Permanent Revolution” on its head.
-The end point of our strategy declares that the victory of Global People’s War will impose socialism on the populations of the Bourgeois World, whether these bourgeois populations want it or not!
+The end point of our strategy declares that the victory of Global People’s War will spread socialism to the populations of the Bourgeois World!
 (2)

 The revisionist rot of “Permanent Revolution” is further informed by the historical practice of Trotskyism regarding the role of the military.
 Leon Trotsky’s leadership of the Red Army during the Russian Civil War is often credited for preserving the newborn Soviet regime.
 However, this was not done without the use of heavy coercion towards Red Army officers, soldiers, and the masses alike.
 Trotsky emphasized the need for experts in the Red Army command, which meant the employment of ex-Czarist officers under the coercive supervision of political commissars.
 A harsh policy called “War Communism” was instituted that requisitioned all grain surpluses from the peasantry, to feed workers in the cities who were often coerced into production for the war effort.
 (3)